xseman/dotfiles/SUCKLESS.md

 > they have made.
 The more progress they have made, the more skilled they are.
 > This is simply a delusion.

-My favourite combination of suckless tools to make fast and productive environment.
+My favorite combination of suckless tools to create a fast and productive environment.

 - `dmenu` — Dynamic menu for X